Zeleo/recurrence-expression/README.md

 </dependency>
 ```

-If you use Clojure and use Leiningen, add this to the `:dependencies`
+If you use Clojure and Leiningen, add this to the `:dependencies`
 section of your `project.clj`: